 TARDOC 2026: Your Medical Bill in Switzerland

-TARDOC replaces TARMED on 1 January 2026: new tariff structure, outpatient flat rates, FOPH transition rule through July 2026 and how to read your bill.
+TARDOC 1.4c replaced TARMED on 1 Jan 2026: new tariff structure, outpatient flat rates, cost neutrality and how to read and check your medical bill.

-From 1 January 2026, Switzerland will bill outpatient medical services using a new tariff structure.
-In June 2024, the Federal Council decided to replace TARMED with a combined system of TARDOC (fee-for-service) and outpatient flat rates.
-Patients continue to pay deductible and co-payment under the Federal Health Insurance Act (KVG / LAMal), but bills will look different: new position codes, more flat rates, and telemedicine services with their own clear billing positions.
+Since 1 January 2026, Switzerland bills outpatient medical services under a new tariff system.
+The Federal Council approved the combined system of TARDOC (fee-for-service) and outpatient flat rates on 30 April 2025, then signed off on a set of adjustments on 5 November 2025.
+It replaces TARMED after roughly two decades.
+You still pay deductible and co-payment under the Federal Health Insurance Act (KVG / LAMal), but your bill looks different: new position codes, more flat rates, and telemedicine services with their own billing positions.

 Key Takeaways